hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 ### :#tier-0: "public API"

+this method is part of the public API of the node (i.e class or module) that defines it.

-this method is part of the public API of the node that defines it. as such, we *must not* change this method in terms of its name, signature or effective behavior without upgrading the major version number of the surrounding library (per our interpretation of semver.org).
+one implication of this is that if the node itself is itself part of the public API of the surrounding library, then we *must not* change the method (in terms of its name, in terms of its signature, maybe even in terms of its behavior) without upgrading the major version number of the surrouding library (per our interpretation of semver.org).

+if this sounds costly, it is! this is why we try to minimize public exposure and why we strive for "good design" of our public API's.

+the above hinted at a concept that applies more generally to this convention system: the degree of API exposure of a node (i.e a class or module) "cascades downward" to influence the semantics of the degree of exposure of the methods it defines.

+i.e the way method name conventions are to be interpreted is a function of the level of API exposure of the defining node :[#031]. so for example if a method looks like the convention being described here (i.e a `public_API_method`) but it is part of a non-public node (for the various degrees of API exposure), it is not the case that this method is part of the public API of the surrounding library.

-note that this scope is only with respect to the node itself. if there is a "public API" method defined on a node that is itself private to a library, the method does *not* then become part of the public API of the library. the scope of the node itself [#031] is a sort of "contract" between the node and its intended audience. the scope of the methods on the node is a sort of "sub-contract" with this same audience. this whole paragraph may change.
+rather, just as the level of API exposure of a node is a sort of "contract" between the node and its intended audience, the scope of the methods it defines is sort of a "sub-contract" with the same audience.

 (EDIT: the above should have an example if we stick with it.)

 ### :#tier-0.5: "public API variant" (probably deprecating)

-(this same surface convention is instead used more frequently these days for different semantics, as desribed at #tier-2.)
+(this same surface convention is instead used more frequently these days for the semantics desribed at #tier-2.)

-this convention is (perhaps deprecatedly) used in cases where the method is part of the implementing module's public API (so, exactly #tier-0) but the `public_method_name` convention cannot be used because that method "namespace" is explictly reserved for arbirary, ad-hoc business needs (simlar to the way a ::Struct sub-class's name space should be).
+this convention is (perhaps deprecatedly) used in cases where the method is part of the implementing module's public API (so, exactly #tier-0) but the `public_method_name` convention cannot be used because that method "namespace" is explictly reserved for arbitrary, ad-hoc business needs (simlar to the way a ::Struct sub-class's name space should be).

 it is probably a smell to employ this "pattern"; it is probably deprecating.